Jeff-Bouchard/hub.docker.com/CRYPTOGRAPHIC-SECURITY.md

 ## Security Guarantees

-### 1. No Weak Randomness
+### 1. Intended avoidance of weak randomness

-The system is **engineered so that RNG-dependent operations do not use weak or predictable randomness**, assuming the host is configured as documented.
+The system is **intended** to avoid weak or trivially predictable randomness for RNG-dependent operations, assuming the host is configured as documented.

-- `/dev/urandom` disabled (no depleted pool fallback)
+- `/dev/urandom` is avoided for cryptographic use by policy.
-- pyuheprng blocks if sources unavailable
+- `pyuheprng` blocks if it cannot obtain entropy from its configured sources.
-- Cryptographic operations halt without sufficient entropy
+- Certain cryptographic operations will halt if the system believes there is insufficient entropy.

-### 2. Continuous Entropy
+### 2. Continuous entropy (design goal)

-The architecture is designed so that the entropy pool **does not deplete under normal operation**.
+The architecture is designed so that the entropy pool **should not deplete under normal operation** on a correctly configured host, although this has not been formally verified.

-- pyuheprng feeds `/dev/random` continuously
+- `pyuheprng` feeds `/dev/random` continuously.
-- Multiple independent sources
+- Multiple independent sources are combined.
-- Automatic failover between sources
-- Health monitoring and alerts
+- There is basic health monitoring and simple failover between sources.

-### 3. Cryptographic Strength
+### 3. Cryptographic strength (assumptions)

-All randomness is sourced from **cryptographically strong primitives and entropy sources**:

-- RC4OK: Blockchain-driven PRNG (unpredictable, consensus-verified inputs)
+The design assumes that the underlying primitives and entropy sources are cryptographically strong as described in their own documentation:

+- RC4OK: blockchain-driven randomness as implemented by Emercoin (see Emercoin references below).
-- Hardware bits: Physical randomness
+- Hardware bits: physical entropy devices (e.g. `/dev/hwrng`, RDRAND/RDSEED, TPM).
-- UHEP: Validated hardware sources
+- UHEP: aggregation and mixing of hardware-related sources.
-- SHA-512 mixing: Cryptographic combination
+- SHA-512 mixing: cryptographic combination function.

-### 4. No Trust in CPU/Bootloader
+### 4. Reduced implicit trust in CPU/bootloader

-The design **removes implicit trust in CPU/bootloader RNG as a sole entropy source**.
+The configuration **tries to reduce implicit trust in CPU/bootloader RNG as a sole entropy source**.

-- GRUB disables CPU trust (`random.trust_cpu=off`)
+- GRUB is configured to disable CPU trust (`random.trust_cpu=off`).
-- GRUB disables bootloader trust (`random.trust_bootloader=off`)
+- GRUB is configured to disable bootloader trust (`random.trust_bootloader=off`).
-- All entropy sources validated
-- Continuous health checks
+- Entropy sources are mixed and subject to basic health checks, but not to formal statistical certification.

 ## Monitoring